best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 When we implement new logic in code, tests are required to assure us that the code works as expected.

-To make sure that your code work as expected, you should aim to write tests for each individual unit in your code.
+To make sure that your code works as expected, you should write tests for each individual unit in your code.
 A unit is the smallest modular piece of logic in the code - a function or method.

 Unit tests should cover realistic use cases for your function, such as:
 * boundary cases, like the highest and lowest expected input values